alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/actions.md

 1. Click an element.
 2. Drag one element onto another.
 3. Hover over an element.
-4. Press the keyboard keys.
+4. Press the keyboard keys (Enter, Escape, etc).
-5. Select an option in an element.
+5. Select an option in a dropdown element.
 6. Type text into an element.

 Tailoring instructions for Alumnium takes some time and experimentation and you can achieve the best results by following the guidelines listed below.